-Glenn’s first symptoms were failing vision, weakness, blurred speech and a loss of balance.
+Glenn’s first symptoms were failing vision, weakness, slurred speech and a loss of balance.
 Just after New Year’s Day he was diagnosed with progressive multifocal leukoencephalitis, a rare, often fatal viral disease (called PML for short, mercifully.)

-The virus, which most of us catch in early childhood, never troubles us much — unless our central nervous system immune barrier stops working.
+The virus, which most of us caught in early childhood, never troubles us much — unless our central nervous system immune barrier stops working.
 Then it can pass from the blood into the brain and trigger the condition of PML.

 PML attacks the myelin sheathing of our nerves.
 Myelin is the white tissue of the brain, an electrically insulating material that wraps our nerve fibers and actually speeds the transmission of electrical signals.